uzairafridi00/uzairafridi00/README.md

 ### About Me:

-I am a software engineer looking for opportunities and collaboration in projects related to EDA and Machine Learning.
+I am a software engineer looking for opportunities and collaboration in projects related to Machine Learning and Deep Learning.

-- 🔭 I’m currently learning Machine Learning (Python).
+- 🔭 I’m currently working Machine Learning and Deep Learning (Python).
-- 🌱 I’m currently working on EDA.
+- 🌱 I’m currently exploring LLM.
 - 👯 I’m looking to collaborate on ML Projects.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/uzair-afridi00)